 PCI DSS overview

-It is important to understand that PCI DSS compliance status for Azure, OneDrive for Business, and SharePoint Online not automatically translate to PCI DSS certification for the services that customers build or host on these platforms.
+It is, however, important to understand that Azure PCI DSS compliance status does not automatically translate to PCI DSS validation for the services that customers build or host on the Azure platform.
 Customers are responsible for ensuring that they achieve compliance with PCI DSS requirements.
 Azure provides the following resources to help customers meet their own PCI DSS compliance obligations:

 - Microsoft Cloud App Security